Rahulyadav0296/DefiniteHealthcareProject/README.md

 @vitejs/plugin-react uses Babel for Fast Refresh.
 @vitejs/plugin-react-swc uses SWC for Fast Refresh.
-The deployed project can be viewed at: Deployed Project Link
+The deployed project can be viewed at: https://66c9fec404cb7008428ffed3--harmonious-tiramisu-660fff.netlify.app/

 To install the project dependencies, run: